Medical Record Retention

 Record retention policies should not be based solely on the state statute of limitations.
 This is because case law in various jurisdictions may extend the allowable time for the patient to bring a malpractice action.
 An example of this situation is when a patient could not have discovered that the injuries were caused by wrongdoing within the statutory timeframe.

 Medical Board and Medical Association Policies and Recommendations

 When state or federal laws are silent on medical record retention, medical boards may be able to provide policies or recommendations on how long a physician should keep records.
 For example, the Colorado State Board of Medical Examiners Policy 40-07 recommends retaining medical records for a minimum of seven years after the last date of treatment for an adult and for seven years after a minor has reached the age of majority, or age 25.
-The California Medical Association has concluded that, while a retention period of at least 10 years may be sufficient, all medical records should be retained indefinitely or, in the alternative, for 25 years.5
+In California, where no statutory requirement exists, the California Medical Association concluded that, while a retention period of at least 10 years may be sufficient, all medical records should be retained indefinitely or, in the alternative, for 25 years.5

 - Adult patients, 10 years from the date the patient was last seen.

 - Minor patients, 28 years from the date of birth.